c-o-pr/ddrescue-helper/README.md

 `-f` looks up the volume type of device and runs the appropriate form of `fsck`.
 This may be appropriate after making a clone or zapping.

-#### 2. SCAN, COPY USING DDRESCUE.
+#### 2. SCAN, COPY

-Generates a read map of blocks listing errors and a rate log which indicates device regions that experienced an IO slowdown.
+Runs `ddrescue` to scan a device or recover data, generating a map of read errors and a rate log which records device regions that experienced read slowdown.
 The map and rate log are stored in a folder named <label>

 `ddrescue_helper.sh -c [-X] <label> <deivce> /dev/null`